See the best parts of the Galaxy Note 8 in new renders

 One major difference could be the presence of dual rear cameras on the Note 8.
 Samsung skipped the trend in the S8 (dual cameras are on the iPhone 7 Plus and LG G6, among many others), but could change that with the Note 8.
 If you ask us, this has been coming for a long time.

-The Note 8 is Samsung's chance to reassure buyers in the Note line after last year's explosive disaster in which defective Note 7 batteries cause phones to spontaneously combust.
-The company then recalled millions of the phones and instituted new battery safety checks.
+The Note 8 is Samsung's chance to reassure Note buyers after last year's explosive disaster in which defective Note 7 batteries caused phones to spontaneously combust.
+The company recalled millions of the phones and instituted new battery safety checks.
 Although the Galaxy S8 hasn't suffered the same fate, Samsung needs a fire-free launch to finally put the issue to rest.

 Here are some more rumored Note 8 specs: